ChelzyGraXel/Spotify2023/README.md

 ![image](https://github.com/user-attachments/assets/9a202999-8319-425b-81c2-ea24e05d3fdf)

 #### STEP 7.2: Top 5 Most Streamed Tracks of 2023
 Display the top 5 most streamed tracks.
-It actually almost has the same syntax as the previous one, but this time, instead of `head(1)`, it would be just `head()`.
+It actually almost has the same syntax as the previous one, but this time, instead of `.head(1)`, it would be just `.head()`.
 This line of code automatically outputs the first five rows of the data frame.
 The output is assigned to a variable named **top5**.

 ```python
 # Top 5 most streamed tracks